 Have you ever felt as if you’re supposed to keep quiet and just be grateful for being alive?

-After the above mentioned consult, hubby and I left and went about our business as usual.
-Then one evening a few weeks later, hubby brought to my attention something that latest specialist had said that he’d since been thinking about.
-That something said went along the lines of; Yes, cancer treatment is harsh.
-Yes, the long term side effects are tough too, as are the side effects of AIs; but you’re here.
+After the above mentioned consult, Dear Hubby and I left and went about our business as usual.
+Then one evening a few weeks later, Dear Hubby brought to my attention something that latest specialist had said that he’d since been thinking about.
+That something said went along the lines of: Yes, cancer treatment is harsh.
+Yes, the long term side effects are tough too, as are the side effects of AIs, but you’re alive.

-The discussion between hubby and I came about because of a certain message inside a Chinese fortune cookie that said:
+The discussion between Dear Hubby and I came about because of a certain message inside a Chinese fortune cookie that said:

 Very true, but…

-I found it interesting that hubby had been silently pondering over that doctor’s recent remarks.
+I found it interesting that Dear Hubby had been silently pondering over that doctor’s recent remarks.

 I had had the same thought, but had let it go.

 I am grateful to be here.
 I am very grateful to be alive and kicking after my cancer diagnosis.
 I am grateful there were/are treatments that worked and still work to keep me NED.
 I truly am.
 I know many others are not so fortunate.